wwu-webtech/EART/backend/README.md

 # EART (Efficient Accessibility Review Tool)
+## What is the EART?
 The EART is a tool designed to help facilitate efficient accessibility reviews of digital technologies.
-It will display, in the output, a summary of elements on the page.
-Then we can analyze the output to notice trends.
+The EART will display, in the output, a summary of elements on the page.
+Then the user can analyze the output to notice trends in the design of the interface.

 ## Building the EART